zNaLa/docs/docs/FAQ-doc2.md

 Please [click here](/adding_rythm) to check out our guide on adding Rythm.

 ### What are the differences among Rythm, Rythm 2 and Rythm Canary?
 All 3 of our bots work the exact same, meaning they use the same commands which can be found [here](/commands).
 The only difference is the default prefix.
-They are here to serve your need of multiple music bots and spice up your server with enthralling "Rythm"
+They are here to serve your need of multiple music bots and spice up your server with enthralling "Rythm"!

 <!-- The end of the Introduction Section -->